enriquedevs/DE-101-Practices/Practices/session_19_Batch/README.md

 Furthermore, if you want to see how the data is stored in Hive, you can click on the `Files` menu on the left and go to the `/user/hive/warehouse/forex_rates` directory.
 You will see that the data is stored in raw format.

-### 7. Send a notification via Slack – `SlackWebhookOperator`
+### Step 7 - Send a notification via Slack (SlackWebhookOperator)

 If time allows, we will also add a task that will send a notification to a Slack channel.
-This task will use the [`SlackWebhookOperator`](https://airflow.apache.org/docs/apache-airflow/1.10.12/_api/airflow/contrib/operators/slack_webhook_operator/index.html#airflow.contrib.operators.slack_webhook_operator.SlackWebhookOperator).
+This task will use the [SlackWebhookOperator][slack_webhook_operator].

 In order for this task to work, we need to create first a Slak workspace.
 To do so, follow these steps: